jobisoft/webext-support/modules/webExtensionStorageEditor/README.md

 The user can toggle boolean values directly by clicking the ⇄ button.
 This allows quick changes without entering the edit mode.
 Non-boolean values can be edited via the ✎ button, which opens an editable field containing the current value.
 The user can modify the content and then save the changes by clicking ✓, or cancel the edit by pressing the `ESC` key.

 When a `baseFilter` is provided, only entries that match the given filter are displayed.
 This enables the developer to expose only a specific subset of keys.
-The user can apply an additional filter in the filter input elememt.
+The user can apply an additional filter in the filter input element.

 ## Examples